How to Cool Down a Room Without Using Air Conditioning—and More Ways to Beat the Heat This Summer

-Summertime—after a long winter, we are all excited for the warm and sunny days of this season.
-The summer months mean getting out your summer playlist, going to barbecues and backyard parties, and relaxing at the beach.
-But, with summer, also comes the dangers of heat and humidity.
-It has a way of sneaking inside, even if you're cranking the air conditioning 24/7.
-But the truth is, keeping the A.C. on full blast all summer will leave you with hefty electric bills, and many modern homes are not equipped with energy-saving central air.
+After a long winter, and oftentimes rainy spring, we all get excited about the warm and sunny days of this season.
+The months between June and September involve getting out your summer playlist, heading to barbecues and backyard parties, and relaxing at the beach.
+But summer also comes with all the dangers that heat and humidity can bring.
+Both can infiltrate your home, even if you're cranking the air conditioning all day (and night) long.
+Ultimately, running your AC on full blast for the duration of the summer will leave you with hefty electric bills—and many modern homes are not equipped with energy-saving central air.

-If you can't provide exterior shading, use blinds, roller shades, or tightly-woven draperies to keep sun from heating up rooms and interior surfaces that can continue to radiate heat for hours.
-Multilayered window treatments insulate better than single-layered ones.
+Exterior shading, like awnings or sprawling trees, go a long way when it comes to temperature control.
+If you don't have these external blockers, though, use blinds, roller shades, or tightly-woven draperies to keep sun from heating up rooms and interior surfaces that can continue to radiate heat for hours.
+Consider multilayered window treatments, which insulate better than single-layered ones.

 As always, drink water frequently.
 For days when you spend time outdoors for a lengthy amount of time, Dr. Burstein suggests bringing plenty of water (or taking advantage of any water fountains nearby).
 "You may want to take your activity down a notch if it's really hot," she says.
-"And make sure to take frequent breaks and re-hydrate."
-On days that are very hot and humid, she recommends that you limit how strenuous your activities are in the outdoors.
-It's also a good idea to wear lightweight, light-colored clothing.
+"And make sure to take frequent breaks and rehydrate."

-There's a reason cotton and linen clothing is so popular in the summertime; both fabrics breathe easily, and promote ventilation and airflow.
-Pack away your satins, flannels, and silks for the season and go for a lightweight, light-colored cotton-linen blend sheet.
-Trade in your down pillows for buckwheat-hull pillows.
-This multifunctional grain can help keep you cool on scorching-hot nights because it doesn't absorb heat.
+There's a reason why cotton and linen clothing are so popular in the summertime; both fabrics breathe easily, and promote ventilation and airflow.
+Pack away your satins, flannels, and silks for the season and opt for a lightweight, light-colored, cotton-linen blend sheet.
+Take the same approach to seasonal bedding (swap heavier sheets for cooling, moisture-wicking ones)—and don't forget to trade in your down pillows for buckwheat-hull pillows.
+This multifunctional grain can help keep you cool on scorching-hot nights, since it doesn't absorb heat.